marycpriyanka/quiz-hub/README.md

 ## Installation

-This program can be run through a browser using the link to the the deployed application.
+This program can be run through a browser using the link to the deployed application.
 Alternatively, to run this application locally you will need to:

 - Clone this repository to receive all of the files
 - Set up your environment variables in a .env file